-You are here: Home > H-GAC Home > Section Contents > Water Resources > Total Maximum Daily Loads and Implementation Plans
+You are here: Home > H-GAC Home > Community & Environmental > Water Resources > Total Maximum Daily Loads and Implementation Plans

 Total Maximum Daily Load (TMDL) is like a budget for pollution.
 The Clean Water Act and the EPA require that all states identify water bodies that do not meet, or are not expected to meet, applicable water quality standards for designated uses.
 These water bodies are listed and prioritized in order to schedule TMDL development.
 A TMDL study is a technical analysis that determines maximum loadings of a pollutant of concern that a water body can receive and still meet water quality standards and allocates this allowable loading to point and nonpoint pollutant sources in the watershed.
 Visit the Texas Commission on Environmental Quality (TMDL) website to learn more about TMDLs.